However, changing consumer trends are driving healthier offerings from restaurants.

 That way we can be sure we’re eating nutritious food without any nasty additives.
 However, if you do feel stuck for options and decide to grab some fast food – make sure to check the ingredients.

-Additionally, low carb only means that the food contains a small amount of carbohydrate; it doesn’t mean the food is healthy.
+Additionally, low carb only means that the food contains a small amount of carbohydrate; it doesn’t mean the food is ideal.

-This shows why it’s far better to stay away from fast food chains.
-But if you do feel the need to go, then the options in this article are some of the best.
+But if you do feel the need to go to a fast food chain, then the options in this article are some of the best.